 The calculation methodology of our key metrics, including adjustments in methodologies from time to time, may also result in fluctuations in period-over-period results that may not be indicative of our long-term performance or that result in differing interpretations of trends in our business.
 For example, commencing with the first quarter of 2023, we began calculating ARR with respect to Confluent Cloud customers by annualizing actual consumption of Confluent Cloud in the last three months of the applicable period, which impacted our methodology for NRR and customers over \$100,000 in ARR as well.
-See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Operations-Key Business Metrics."
+See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Business Metrics."
 While we believe this change in ARR methodology better aligns with how our management assesses ARR internally and better reflects actual customer behavior, it assumes Confluent Cloud consumption trends over 12-month periods based on three months of actual consumption, which does not account for future fluctuations and unpredictability in consumption rates or reflect trends in the growth or contraction of subscriptions over time.
-Further, we have experienced fluctuations in NRR and, as Confluent Cloud's contribution to our revenue continues to increase, we expect to continue to experience increased volatility in NRR as our customers' consumption trends may vary significantly across quarters for various reasons, including due to uncertainty in expected consumption ramp of a customer, our increasing prioritization of consumption over commitment for Confluent Cloud, and pricing of Confluent Cloud, as well as factors outside our control such as macroeconomic uncertainty and its effects on customers' IT spending and customers' organizational and business changes.
+Further, we have experienced fluctuations in NRR and, as Confluent Cloud's contribution to our revenue continues to increase, we expect to continue to experience increased volatility in NRR as our customers' consumption trends may vary significantly across quarters for various reasons, including due to uncertainty in expected consumption ramp of a customer, our prioritization of consumption over commitment for Confluent Cloud, and pricing of Confluent Cloud, as well as external factors outside our control such as macroeconomic uncertainty and its effects on customers' IT spending and customers' organizational and business changes.
 As a result, our short-term NRR trends may be less indicative of longer-term timing and pace of Confluent Cloud customer expansion.

-Because our customers have flexibility in the timing of their consumption of Confluent Cloud, particularly as we accelerate our shift to a consumption-oriented sales model, we will have less visibility into the timing of revenue recognition compared to a subscription-based model.
-There is For example, we have experienced customers preferring a risk that customers will consume usage-based arrangement for consuming Confluent Cloud at lower levels than we expect, including if we estimate consumption based on bookings or RPO and also in response to adverse macroeconomic or other conditions affecting our existing customers or potential new customers.
-For example, during the third quarter of 2023, consumption of Confluent Cloud increased at a slower pace than expected due to large upfront commitments, which has been driven in part to reduced consumption from certain large enterprise customers.
-Unexpected by uncertain macroeconomic and geopolitical conditions.
-If we experience fluctuations in customer consumption, may cause our actual results to differ from our forecasts. forecasts, and our business, financial condition, and results of operations could be adversely affected.
+Because our customers have flexibility in the timing of their consumption of Confluent Cloud, we will have less visibility into the timing of revenue recognition compared to a subscription-based model.
+For example, we have experienced customers preferring a usage-based arrangement for consuming Confluent Cloud versus large upfront commitments, which has been driven in part by uncertain macroeconomic and geopolitical conditions.
+If we experience fluctuations in customer consumption, our actual results may differ from our forecasts, and our business, financial condition, and results of operations could be adversely affected.